 Yes.
 I have an initial and a final mood board.
 The final one is the essence of the first.
 Actually, I only reduced the material and added 2-3 drawings.
 The last step is to find keywords.

 3// What is your main purpose?
 Do you moodboard to gain clarity in your own creative process, or do you rather use them for internal communication?

 In my mood boards, I mix and match all ideas for a certain theme or task.
 So indeed, it’s designed rather for communication objectives.
 Sometimes, it is my way to present the main ideas for a new product to the people in the production or my colleagues.
 When we show these to clients, it is also a way to communicate more personally.

 4// I really love your mood boards Sophisticated Living exhibits at a later stage on trade shows.
 Which impact do they generate on clients?

 To make it short: they give a deep insight into my work as a designer.
 Clients get a much more personal view inside the label Sophisticated.Living®.
-They achieve a closer look to the product idea itself and not only to the finalized products.
-Sometimes it seems as if the work of the designer is much more appreciated by showing how long the design process takes.
+They achieve a closer look at the product idea itself.
+Sometimes it seems as if the designer’s work is much more appreciated by showing how long the design process takes.

 ‘FRONT SIDE’ SOFA – MOOD BOARD

 Thank you, Saskia.
 It’s been a pleasure to see a brand work in such an effective way with Before-After storytelling.
 I hope to get to see much more of your fantastic mood boards.
 G, x